CCWD COVID-19 Response

 Our crews and contractors remain in the field, committed to keeping a reliable supply of high-quality water flowing to our customers.
-The Bay Area stay home order allows necessary operation and maintenance of essential infrastructure.
+The Bay Area stay home order allows necessary operation, maintenance, and construction of essential infrastructure.
 The health of our employees and our customers is our top priority.
 As you see our crews in the street, please adhere to all health guidance and practice social distancing.
 While it might be tempting to ask about your water service, please protect your health and theirs by calling us at 925-688-8000.
 Not sure it’s a CCWD employee?
 Learn how to identify our employees.

 Additional Safety Measures

 During this time, we are taking additional actions to ensure delivery of safe drinking water to your home or business, and to protect our employees.